gfurtadoalmeida/study-assembly-x64/notes.md

 #### Segment [:link:](https://en.wikipedia.org/wiki/X86_memory_segmentation)

-Stores the starting location of segments present in memory, related to the whole process, not method being executed.
+Stores the starting location of segments present in memory, related to the whole process and not to method being executed.
 All memory locations within a segment are relative to the starting address of the segment.

 CS (code/text segment): starting address of the [code segment](https://en.wikipedia.org/wiki/Code_segment).